Parks Recreational Amenities & Areas

 The skate park at Spring Canyon has a California-style swimming pool with some vertical features and a large flat skating area with art-style skate features.
 This amenity was partially funded by Great Outdoors Colorado.
 The park is free to the public and open year-round.

 Our parks also feature many recreational amenities for our citizens and visitors to enjoy while they visit the parks.
-We have 33 lighted tennis courts and 14 unlighted tennis court; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
+Parks have 33 lighted tennis courts and 14 unlighted tennis court; 41 pickle ball courts at 13 parks; 34 basketball courts; 7 volleyball courts all located throughout our park system; we also have fitness courses located at City Park, Golden Meadows, Rossborough and Lee Martinez.
+Multi-use courts do require the user to provide their own equipment, including free-standing nets.
+To find what Parks offer these, and other amenities, go to Park Maps and use the filter feature.